 MasterCAM/CNC Machining Project

-Please consult with your Project Outline on Blackboard to
+Please consult with your Project Outline on D2L to

 see what exactly you will be getting in your parts kit.

 Note: Parts may be substituted, depending on what's in the Mech office supply cabinet

 1/4" dia. wooden dowel

 will safely stretch to 12"